-To be absolutely clear, I am NOT a licensed mental health professional.
-There is nothing formal about this document.
+To be absolutely clear, I am NOT a licensed mental health professional, and nothing you read here is an adequate substitute for seeing a therapist or other qualified mental health professional.
+There is nothing formal or medical about this document.
 It is simply a collection of things I have learned from years of therapy and living with complicated mental health for many years that I have found extremely helpful personally, and have since seen work well for those around me too.

 Without further ado, here it is!